 The donations from the 2018 golf tournament served 40 Miracle Babies families, and provided the NICU staff with the Super Tory baby simulator to advance their medical training.
 The 2019 proceeds are projected to serve 30 families.

 “My husband and I hope to host the annual golf tournament for many years to come,” said Mrs. Janton.
 “We’re already picking the date for this year.
 And new in 2020, we’re planning an event that’s more family friendly called Max’s Moon Run.”

-Max’s Moon Run will be on Friday, May 8, 2020 at 7 p.m.
-This event will be for all ages and abilities, and take place in downtown Suwanee.
+Max’s Moon Run will be on Saturday, July 24, 2021 at 7 p.m.
+This event will be for all ages and abilities, and take place at Suwanee Town Center Park.
 Attendees will even have the option to register as a virtual runner or a ghost runner—where they can make a donation and not run.
 For those interested in participating, please visit here.